OsamaAdam98/cpuHamada/README.md

 * In mode zero, instr can be changed during simulation time.
 * In mode one, input instr is completely useless and doesn't affect anything. although you'll need to fill it with random 8-bit to avoid compilation errors.

+## Simulation

+##### I'm using Modelsim for simulation and currently I have no access to an actual fpga board so this I have no idea whether it'll work on an fpga or not.
+But I guarantee it'll work in Modelsim

+* During simulation in Modelsim, you'll need to keep an eye on dataMemory where all the outputs show up.
+* dataMemory is an array of registers found in the memory module.